jennschiffer/pixelChat/README.md

 2. go into the jschat directory and install dependencies by running: <code>npm install</code> (dependencies: express, socket.io)
 3. to start chat server, run <code>npm start</code>
 4. direct your browser to <code>localhost:3000</code>
+5. if running this on another port or domain, change line 24 in `app.js` to match or else you'll get CORS errors

 ### Notes